RobertHedgate/MauiAppPush/README.md

 # MauiAppPush
 This repo contains some boilerplate code on how to make push from azure to work.

-For Ios you don´t need anything else in your app except selecting the correct certificate when you build.
+For iOS you don´t need anything else in your app except selecting the correct certificate when you build.

 Android you need the google-service.json file you download from you firebase console and add it directly under Android folder.